mattermost/mattermost-handbook/operations/finance/staff-member-expenses/how-to-spend-company-money.md

 #### Subscription

-If you are using your personal device for business-related matters, we will reimburse up to 100 USD.
-In some countries/regions, reimbursement of a personal phone plan for business use is considered a taxable benefit.
+If you are using your personal device for business-related matters, Entity Staff (US, UK, CAD & Germany) will receive a monthly allowance up to their local maximum each pay period automatically.
+For details on these amounts please refer to your relevant Mattermost LOC channel where this info will be pinned.
+Please note, in some countries/regions, reimbursement of a personal phone plan for business use is considered a taxable benefit.
 It is your responsibility to ensure that you comply with local tax laws when filing your taxes.
 Positions or roles where mobile reimbursement may be needed include the following:

 * Customer-facing roles:
   * Account Executives
-  * Customer Success Managers
+  * Account Managers
   * Sales Leadership
   * Customer Engineers
 * On-call roles: